 Throughout the season, players start defining themselves through their performance, attitude and leadership qualities as potential all-star candidates.
-Players are selected to all-star teams by a tryout session at the completion of the regular season.
+Players are selected to all-star teams by a tryout session near the completion of the regular season.
 All players are invited to try out for the Centennial All-Star team in the division they played in the regular season.
 All-Stars is additional to the Centennial Little League Regular Season and is completely optional.

 Before families know it, options for postseason play, including all-stars are being presented to them.
 At this point many families are caught off-guard and are saying to themselves, (Oh no. I've already given work my vacation schedule and we didn't know Johnny would make all-stars, so how are we going to tell our in-laws that we have to bail on the plans we've been making for the past six months...."

 Is your child one of the 12-14 players in his or her age group that's all-star material?
 If so, be prepared.
 It's an awesome experience and one that you and your child will remember forever.
 Once teams and coaches are selected, All-Stars tournament play begins.
 Tournament play begins by playing other team at the District level.
 The winner of the District moves on to Prairies tournament.
 From here the winner moves on the Nationals tournament.
 The winner of the National tournament represents Canada at the Little League World Series.

 And more thing.
 Be prepared to turn over your original birth certificate along with three approved documents showing proof of residence within Centennial Little League boundary.